🚀 See Middesk in action with an instant, self-guided demo

 A lien could be attached to a business for a number of reasons, but there are three types:

-• UCC liens - AKA a “consensual line.”
+• UCC liens - AKA a “consensual lien.”
 This is a situation where a customer voluntarily agrees to the lien.
 If a business buys a fleet of cars, the lender might put a lien on those vehicles until they are paid off.
 If the debtor doesn’t pay, the lender might then have the right to repossess the vehicles.

 • Statutory liens - Liens facilitated by state or federal laws.
 These include state and federal tax liens.
 (This also includes “mechanic’s liens.”
 This is where a service provider files a lien against a business when they are not paid for services provided.)